-Students shall be classified as in-state or out-of-state for tuition purposes at the time of their first admission to the University System unit.
-The decision shall be made by the dean or director of admissions of the appropriate division in the first instance based upon information furnished by students' applications and other relevant information available to the dean or director.
+Students shall be classified as in-state or out-of-state for tuition purposes at the time of their first admission to UNH.
+The decision shall be made by the Department of Admissions based upon information furnished by students' applications.
+Further consideration of residency status after initial enrollment may be directed to the Office of the Registrar.